PennyLaneAI/pennylane/doc/introduction/pennylane.rst

 Learn more
 ----------

-You can learn more about quantum circuits, interfaces and plugins to external quantum devices in PennyLane:
+In the following sections you can learn more about quantum circuits, interfaces and plugins to external quantum devices in PennyLane, as well as custom optimizers:

 1. The section on :ref:`Variational Circuits <intro_vcircuits>` shows you how PennyLane unifies and simplifies the process of programming quantum circuits with trainable parameters.